hmc-cs111-spring2023/language-design/language-design.md

 **Question**

-How might the themes of _Growing a Language_ relate to notions of fluency from last week's class?
+How might the themes of _Growing a Language_ relate to ideas from the Fowler reading?

 **Response**